Host setup (manual steps)#

 • Native mode: After gh sr setup, run gh sr up to start the listener.
 Registration logs under _diag show configure finishing with exit code 0; that is normal and does not mean the runner is listening.
 For the run phase, check %USERPROFILE%\.gh-sr\runners\<instance>\runner.log.
 Over SSH, Start-Process listeners are killed when the session disconnects; gh sr starts the listener with Win32_Process.Create (CIM) so it keeps running after gh sr exits.
 If the runner shows stopped with runner registration has been deleted from the server, GitHub auto-pruned the stale registration. gh sr up detects this automatically, re-registers, and retries.
 You can also fix it manually with gh sr update <runner> (which removes, re-configures, and starts in one step).
 If gh sr status shows stopped immediately after gh sr up for other reasons, check runner.log for error details.
 As a fallback you can run run.cmd from an interactive session (RDP), use Task Scheduler at logon, or install the runner as a Windows service via GitHub’s config.cmd options.

-Run gh sr doctor to confirm SSH and Docker readiness.
+Run gh sr doctor to confirm SSH readiness (and native prerequisites on non-Linux hosts).